PyroCalzone/MechVibesPlusPlus/issues.md

 ## System issues

 - No audio
                 - Check system sound settings & drivers, and make sure there is no conflicting software
 - Windows flagged it as a virus
                 - Windows Defender will probably block the Mechvibes++ installer.
-In simple terms, this is because we have not made Microsoft verify the software as safe (hence Unknown publisher)
+In simple terms, this is because we have not made Microsoft verify that the software as safe (hence "unknown publisher")
                 - The program is not a virus.
 Feel free to scroll through the public online code, and/or scan it with your antivirus software of choice.
                 - To stop it from being blocked, click on “more info” and then “Run anyway”
 - High RAM Usage
               - If regular Mechvibes is open: Quit it from system tray
               - Otherwise: Solution is being made
+- Poor game performance (or input lag)
+                - This is not an issue on our end- your (likely low-end) computer cannot perform correctly with both the game and Mechvibes++

 ## Other issues